dagster-io/dagster/python_modules/airline-demo/README.md

         ],
     )

-As always, we define the inputs and outputs of the notebook
+As always, we define the inputs and outputs of the new solid.
+Within the notebook itself, we only need to add a few lines of boilerplate.

+At the top of the notebook, we declare the notebook to be a solid as follows:

+    import dagstermill as dm
+    from airline_demo.pipelines import define_repo
+    dm.declare_as_solid(define_repo(), 'sfo_delays_by_destination')

+The call to `dagstermill.declare_as_solid` identifies the notebook contents with the notebook solid we defined in our pipeline.

+Then, in a cell with the `parameters` tag, we write:

+    #(db_url, table_name) = dm.get_inputs(dm_context, 'db_url', 'table_name')
+    db_url = ''\n
+    table_name = ''

+Finally, at the very end of the notebook, we yield the result back to the pipeline:

+    dm.yield_result(pdf_path, 'result')#, output_name='plots_pdf_path')

 <!--
 FIXME need to actually describe how to run this pipeline against AWS